Family Ties: "At This Moment"

 On the DVD releases of both Family Ties fourth and fifth seasons, "At This Moment" is still included and heard in those episodes.

 In an interview with Rachael Ray in 2007, Michael J. Fox good-naturedly said, "Tracy and I couldn't get on the dance floor anywhere in the world for like ten years without them playing 'What did you think..."

 At the 2011 TV Land Awards held in New York City, Billy Vera performed "At This Moment" with the main Family Ties cast in attendance that also included Michael J. Fox and Tracy Pollan, as the show had been nominated for and won Outstanding Fan Favorite.

 Connection to Day by Day

 During its final two seasons, Family Ties was scheduled on Sunday nights, often followed by Day by Day, another series from Ubu Productions.
 Michael Gross and Brian Bonsall brought their respective roles of Steven and Andy Keaton to the Day by Day episode "Trading Places," which reveals that Steven went to college with Brian Harper (Doug Sheehan).
 This episode is included on a bonus special-features disc in the Family Ties: The Complete Series Deluxe Family Album Collection Edition Box Set DVD.
-Ironically, one episode of Day by Day was pre-empted by the network television premiere of Back to the Future, starring Michael J. Fox, airing on November 13th, 1988.
+One episode of Day by Day was pre-empted by the network television premiere of Back to the Future, starring Michael J. Fox, airing on November 13, 1988.